Luppada/Capstone-Google-Data-Analytics/README.md

 ##### Phase 2: Prepare

 **Dataset**
-The dataset used is named as 2021-tripdata, downloaded from the [url](https://divvy-tripdata.s3.amazonaws.com/index.html).
+The dataset used is named as 2021-tripdata, downloaded from [this webpage](https://divvy-tripdata.s3.amazonaws.com/index.html).